patamari/Neotrellis-Examples-RP-Pico/README.md

 Huge thanks to Denki Oto for making this happen.

-One other thing I noticed is that at certain brightness/colors, while running the multitrellis code was crashing and restarting the Pico before going through the startup animation.
-(I guess it draws too much current) I halved the color range to get around this.
+One other thing I noticed is that the multitrellis example would crash and loop my pico, depending on which USB port on my computer I was using.
+I guess some of the ports don't provide as much current.